Learning and working in the manufacturing and technology industries

 And why is it important to New Zealand?

-Careers in technology, engineering, and science are some of the most exciting, varied and rewarding.
-These jobs offer opportunities to travel, make new discoveries and make a practical difference to the world around you.
+Careers in manufacturing, engineering, and logistics are some of the most exciting, varied and rewarding.
+These jobs offer opportunities to make a practical difference to the world around you.

 Plan a course and track standards for careers in this sector.